 Lastly, the grills and racks — for gas, charcoal or hybrid.
 Just go easy on the chemicals, unless necessary, and you should be fine.
 Don't risk your non-stick for the sake of a clean grill.
 Here are our steps to cleaning your BBQ grill:

 Firstly, brush any charred, left-over food with a wire brush.
 Next, you should be able to wipe off as much grease as you can with a microfibre cloth.
 Some people even recommend using sheets of old newspaper.
 But, it's up to you.

 If the racks still are not budging, we recommend using the Weber Grate Cleaner.
 Alternatively, Oven Pride can be used sparingly for a deep clean – and if you’re able to take the grill racks out from the BBQ.
 Only apply for how long the product tells you to.
 Just make sure not to overdo it because the metal surfaces can lose their non-stick properties.

 After this, you may still have some tough bits left.
-So, go in with your brush or a steel wood pad.
+So, go in with your brush or a steel wool pad.
 You may want to do a second clean if necessary.
 But, don't overdo it.
 Rinse with mild soap and water.